archtutorials-adelaide/extreme_territories/_posts/2020-01-01-last-first.md

 ---
 layout: post
-date:   2020-01-01
+date:   2020-03-14
-image: "/template_site/images/csr_thumbnail.png"
+image: "/extreme_territories/images/csr_thumbnail.png"
 title:  "Template Post: Title of Your Final Project"
-author: "Names Of Everyone In Your Group"
+author: "Victor Calixto"
 ---
 This is a document that is written in markdown.
 What is markdown?
 It is a 'markup language' that allows you to format plain text in a way that is easily converted to many different formats.
 For example, this document was written in markdown but will be used as an webpage and converted into HTML.